ddbj/www/_metabobank/metadata-e.md

 : The factor values for an experiment are the values of the variables (parameters) under investigation.
 For example, an experiment studying the effect of different temparature (heat stress) on a cell culture would have "temparature" as an experimental variable with "Unit" column to indicate the unit.

 ## SDRF Protocol Parameters {#SDRF_Protocol_Parameters}

+The Protocol Parameters supplement protocols described in IDF.
+The parameter sets are different for the Submission and the Protocol types.

 |Protocol parameter|Submission type|Protocol type|
 |---|